Solomon Islands at the 1992 Summer Olympics

-The Solomon Islands sent a delegation to compete at the 1992 Summer Olympics in Barcelona, Spain from 25 July to 9 August 1992.
+Solomon Islands sent a delegation to compete at the 1992 Summer Olympics in Barcelona, Spain from 25 July to 9 August 1992.
 This was the nation's third appearance at a Summer Olympic Games.
 The delegation consisted of a single weightlifter, Leslie Ata, who finished 29th in the men's under 75 kilograms event.

 Background

 The National Olympic Committee of Solomon Islands was recognized by the International Olympic Committee on 31 December 1982.
 Having participated in both the 1984 and 1988 Summer Olympics, these Barcelona Olympics were their third appearance in Olympic competition.
-This was the Solomon Islands' smallest Olympic delegation yet, they sent four athletes to the 1984 Olympics, and three to the 1988 Games.
-The Solomon Islands have never won a medal at the Olympics.
+This was Solomon Islands' smallest Olympic delegation yet, they sent four athletes to the 1984 Olympics, and three to the 1988 Games.
+Solomon Islands have never won a medal at the Olympics.
 The 1992 Summer Olympics were held from 25 July to 9 August 1992; a total of 9,356 athletes took part, representing 169 National Olympic Committees.
 The Solomon Islands' delegation to Barcelona consisted of a single weightlifter, Leslie Ata.